SeanMcP/seanmcp.com/src/articles/handy-git-commands.md

 ### `git checkout -`

-Quick reference: Checkout the previous branch
+Quick: Checkout the previous branch

 This is super handy when working with long or unwieldy branch names.
 With the `-` reference, you can convert the following set of commands into a reusable alias: